waress/Rainbow-Poem/README.md

 # Rainbow-Poem
-This a repo form my poem.
+This a repo for my poem.